Last updated on March 13th, 2026 at 03:20 pm

 Long Point Park Campground

-A mile north of Sebastian Inlet on State Road A1A is the inlet’s best kept secret, Long Point Campground in Brevard County.
-Long Point has 170 campsites on an 85-acre island with 113 waterfront sites directly on the Indian River Lagoon.
+A mile north of Sebastian Inlet on State Road A1A is Long Point Campground with 170 campsites, including 113 waterfront sites on the Indian River Lagoon.

 Each of the waterfront sites has water and electric hookups.
 On the interior of the island, there are an additional 57 campsites, some with full hookups.